Can You Refinance Your Motorcycle Loan?

 So, you’ve given refinancing a lot of thought.
 Now what?
 It may be time to figure out how to go about actually refinancing your motorcycle loan.
 Here are a few tips to help get the ball rolling:

-Shop around to find the best rate.
+Shop around to find your best rate.
 When you know how much you need to borrow, you can then compare rates, finding the best one to fit your financial needs.
 Rates vary by lender and can depend on the loan term and your credit score.
 Each lender may have its own minimum credit score requirements when it comes to applying to refinance your loan.
 For example, the online lender LightStream requires a borrower to have at least a 660 credit score in order to qualify.
 In general, the higher your credit score, the better the rate.
 You could fill out a single online form at LendingTree where you may receive several different loan offers from lenders, depending on your creditworthiness.

 Use online tools.
 There are many online tools to help with your financial planning.
 One of these tools can be a refinance calculator.
 Here, you can enter in a few simple details, including your credit score, loan amount and the loan term.
 These results will help you compare with your current loan to determine if refinancing may be a cheaper option.